 |$20||40GB, $11.50 Free Calls, 7 days|

 Though the currency used in Cambodia is Riel, the most commonly used is the US Dollars.
-Almost all the tourism-related industries in Cambodia use that.
-You will mostly see the prices in USD of most travel tour package price, transportation, restaurant menu.
-Even the products sold in the supermarket and street hawkers are not spared of from using the US Dollars.
+Almost all the tourism-related industries in Cambodia use that such as most travel tour package prices, transportation, restaurant menu.
+Even the products sold in the supermarket and street hawkers are not spared from using the US Dollars.

-If you are wondering whether you should exchange some money in Cambodian Riel, the answer is “no”, and don’t even bother with that especially if you are travelling there for only a few days.
-I have been to Phnom Penh and Siem Reap, not a time I need to exchange them to riel.
+If you are wondering whether you should exchange some money in Cambodian Riel, the answer is “no”.
+Don’t even bother with that especially if you are travelling there for only a few days.
+I have been to Phnom Penh and Siem Reap and there was never a need to exchange them for riel.

 Later, we realised that the airfares bought earlier to Siem Reap were cheap because April is a low peak season to go to Cambodia.
 It is the hottest month which most tourists would try and avoid.
 The heat can escalate up to 40°C during this month.
 While we were there, the average temperature was hovering between 38°C to 40°C.

 Even the nights were warm and uncomfortable while I opened the window and stood at the balcony.
 It was as if the air was coming out from an oven.
 The sweltering heat was so unbearable, that it was indeed a test of perseverance, to push myself to continue the Angkor temple tour without giving up.